mcneel/computeclient_js/docs/Intersection.rst

       WARNING!
 Good tolerance values are in the magnitude of 10^-7, or RhinoMath.SqrtEpsilon*10.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

-   :return: An array of intersection polylines.
+   :return: An array of intersection and overlaps polylines.
    :rtype: rhino3dm.Polyline[]
 .. js:function:: RhinoCompute.Intersection.meshRay(mesh, ray, multiple=false)